 We can help fund your education with financial assistance and scholarships.
 The College of Arts and Sciences offers various scholarships based on academic performance.

-The Social Science major will require you to complete at least 18 semester hours in a primary study area and an additional 30 semester hours in two or more complementary subject areas.
-For example, you could take six political science courses as your primary area and then four history courses, four psychology courses and two sociology courses for the additional hours.
-Out of these 48 semester hours in the major, at least 24 semester hours must be taken at the advanced level.
+The Social Science major requires completing at least 18 credit hours in a primary study area and an additional 30 credit hours in two or more complementary subject areas.
+Out of these 48 credit hours in the major, at least 24 credit hours must be advanced level courses.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

 In your junior year, take the SAT or ACT and have your scores sent to UNT.

 In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

 If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
 Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
 Each year, 3,800 students transfer to UNT.